kuzudb/kuzudb.github.io/docs/blog/factorization.md

 between a flat vs factorized processor.

 ### Fewer Predicate and Expression Evaluations
-Factorization can decrease the amount of predicate or expression executions the system performs.
+Factorization can also reduce the amount of predicate or expression executions the system performs.
 Suppose we modify our 2-hop query a bit and put two additional filters on the query:
 ```
 MATCH (a:Account)-[e1:Transfer]->(b:Account)-[e2:Transfer]->(c:Account)
 WHERE b.name = 'Liz' AND a.balance > b.balance AND c.balance > b.balance
 RETURN *
 ```
-A common plan for this version of the query would extend the plan in Figure 1.a above, with two filter operators: (i) above the second join from the bottom after a and b's are joined, so the system can run the `a.balance > b.balance` part of the query; (ii) after the last join to run the predicate 'c.balance > b.balance'.
+I'm omitting a plan for this query but a common plan would extend the plan in Figure 2 (or 3) above, to also scan the balance properties and more importantly with two filter operators:
+(i) above the join that joins a's and b's, to run the predicate `a.balance > b.balance`; (ii) after the final join in Figure 2 to run the predicate 'c.balance > b.balance'.
 Suppose the first filter did not eliminate any tuples.
-Then, a flat processor would evaluate 20K filter execution in the second filter, simply because there are 20K tuples and the filter predicate 'c.balance > b.balance` would execute on each tuple.
+Then, a flat processor would evaluate 20K filter execution in the second filter.
-In a factorized processor, the second filter would run only 200 times because there are only 100 predicates to execute `c.balance > b.balance` once b is matched to Liz.
-Similarly another 100 predicate executions would execute on the 2nd factorized tuple that has 0.
-The same applies to many other computations DBMSs perform that run general expressions, including the computation done when performing aggregations, which I will discuss next.
+In contrast, the input to the second filer operator in a factorized processor would be the 2 factorized tuples shown in Figure 4 (right) but extended with `balance` properties on a, b, and c's.
+Therefore there would be only 200 filter executions: (i) for the first factorizaed tuple, there are only
+100 comparison to execute `c.balance > b.balance` since b is matched to a single value and there are 100 c values.; (ii) similarly for the 2nd factorized tuple.
+We can obtain similar benefits when running other expressions.

 ### Aggregations
 This is perhaps where factorization yields largest benefits.
 One can perform several aggregations directly on factorized tuples using algebraic properties of several aggregation functions.
-Let's for instance modify our above query to a count(*) query: Find the number of 2-paths' that Liz is facilitating.
-A factorized processor can simply count that there are 100*100 flat tuples in the first factorized tuple and similarly in the second one to compute that the answer is 20K.
+Let's for instance modify our above query to a count(\*) query: Find the number of 2-paths that Liz is facilitating.
+A factorized processor can simply count that there are 100\*100 flat tuples in the first factorized tuple and similarly in the second one to compute that the answer is 20K.
 Or consider doing min/max aggregation on factorized variables:
 ```